Sourabhsk870/5TH-SEM-NOTES/README.md

 ## ABOUT

-        * This github is created to store the notes of 5th Sem CSE branch students.
+        * This github is created to store the notes of 5th Sem CSE branch subjects.

         * Each folder has a README.md file that has information of Subject Name and Credits of that particular subject.